Hip fracture care clinical care standard indicators: 7b-Proportion of patients with a hip fracture returning to private residence

 |Short name:||Indicator 7b-Proportion of patients with a hip fracture returning to private residence|

-Australian Commission on Safety and Quality in Health Care, Retired 15/05/2018
+Australian Commission on Safety and Quality in Health Care, Standard 15/05/2018

-Proportion of patients with a hip fracture living in a private residence prior to their hip fracture returning to private residence within 120 days post separation from hospital.
+Proportion of patients with a hip fracture living in a private residence prior to their hip fracture returning to private residence within 120 days of admission to hospital.

 A range of interventions has been shown to improve outcomes for hip fracture patients.
 These include medication review, secondary fracture prevention, treatment/management of co-morbidities, addressing mental health/cognitive needs (prevention/management of delirium in particular), environmental modifications, and linkage into cultural services, primary care, community support services and carer support services (ACSQHC 2009).